 I originally bought the book to improve our family eating habits.
 Because Gina’s blog Skinnytaste is all about providing lighter versions of flavorful recipes that we all know and love, I knew I was in good hands.
 And boy was I right.

-But skinny chicken marsala recipe?
-Could the lighter version, this healthy chicken marsala recipe, do just as much for my soul?
+But skinny chicken marsala?
+Could the lighter version, this healthy chicken marsala recipe, do just as much for my soul as the original chicken marsala?
 A girl had to wonder but I’m so glad my curiosity made me try this recipe.
 In fact, I will no longer deem “skinny” an evil word.
 I realized the following while trying this:

 A. Butter in moderation is absolutely fine in skinny dishes.
 A small amount goes a long way.
-I will probably no longer toss entire sticks into my dinners.
+I will probably no longer toss entire sticks into my healthy dinner recipes.

 This skinny chicken marsala recipe is just the beginning.
-I plan to try many more recipes from this book for healthy weeknight dinners that will finally get my hubby and I on the good foot.
-Skinny isn’t so bad after all.
+I plan to try many more healthy chicken recipes from this book for healthy weeknight dinners that will finally get my hubby and I on the good foot.
+Skinny isn’t so bad

 - Kosher salt

 - 1/4 cup plus 1 teaspoon all-purpose flour

 - 3 garlic cloves minced